 I booked into a fancy log cabin at Log Country Cove, which has 36 rental homes overlooking Lake Lyndon B. Johnson.
 Log Country Cove is great for those wanting to swim, fish, boat or walk the trails surrounding the property.
 You can rent a cabin or a large home and do your own cooking and housekeeping.
 Most people buy their supplies at the busy town of Marble Falls or eat in the excellent restaurants in town.

-Take a Cruise along the Colorado River
+1. Cruise along the Colorado River

 The first thing I did was take a two-hour boat cruise with Vanishing Texas Cruises.
 I got to enjoy beautiful scenic views of Lake Buchanan and the Colorado River with impressive sheer cliffs and beautiful waterfalls and also got an excellent guided tour of the region.
 The cormorants, blue herons, and pelicans were plentiful and wonderful to look at.
 Unfortunately, the bald eagles which come here from the West during the winter months were hiding and I did not get a chance to see one.